obandomarcos/ToMoDL/README.md

   ·
   <a href="https://scholar.google.com/citations?user=-xtye-QAAAAJ&hl=en">Teresa Correia</a>
 </p>
 Welcome to the ToMoDL GitHub repository!
-This repository contains code that implements a technique for reconstructing OPT (Optical Tomography) images by solving an optimization problem using a Model-Based Deep Learning (MoDL) architecture. 🌟
+This repository contains code that implements a technique for reconstructing OPT (Optical Projection Tomography) images by solving an optimization problem using a Model-Based Deep Learning (MoDL) architecture. 🌟

 ### 📝 Description